How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Proper rice preparation is crucial for perfect pulao.
 Start by washing the rice thoroughly under cold water until the water runs clear.
 This removes excess starch and prevents the rice from becoming sticky.
 After washing, soak the rice in water for 30 minutes.
 This soaking helps the rice grains lengthen and cook evenly.

-After soaking, drain the rice completely and set it aside.
-This pre-soaked rice will cook faster and more evenly when added to the pot.
+After soaking, drain the rice thoroughly and set it aside.
+When added to the pot, this pre-soaked rice will cook faster and more evenly.

 Cooking the Pulao